UEFA Euro 1996 qualifying play-off: Aftermath

 This was Jack Charlton's final match as coach of the Republic of Ireland, as he resigned after the match.

 After failing to qualify for the European Championship, Republic of Ireland manager Jack Charlton resigned shortly after the game.
 Charlton bid Irish fans an emotional farewell after ten memorable years in charge which saw him help Ireland qualify for their first ever European Championship in 1988 and their first and second ever World Cups in 1990 and 1994.

 "In my heart of hearts, I knew I'd wrung as much as I could out of the squad I'd got – that some of my older players had given me all they had to give."

 — Charlton speaking in his autobiography on his decision to retire.

 The Netherlands advanced on to Euro 1996, where they finished second in Group A behind hosts England, thus qualifying them for the knockout stage.
-In the quarter-finals, they drew 0–0 after extra time to France, before losing 4–5 on penalties, as Clarence Seedorf missed his spot kick.
+In the quarter-finals, they drew 0–0 after extra time to France, before losing 4–5 on penalties, as Clarence Seedorf missed his spot kick (that match was also played at Anfield).